Jim Miles (baseball)

-James Charlie Miles (born August 8, 1943) is a retired American professional baseball pitcher who appeared in thirteen games in Major League Baseball (MLB) for the Washington Senators over parts of the and seasons, including one start.
+James Charlie Miles (born August 8, 1943) is an American former professional baseball pitcher who appeared in thirteen games in Major League Baseball (MLB) for the Washington Senators over parts of the and seasons, including one start.

 Baseball Career

 Born in Grenada, Mississippi, Miles threw and batted right-handed, stood 6 ft 2 in tall and weighed 210 lb during his baseball career.
 He attended Delta State University.

 Miles spent seven years (1966–1972) in professional baseball, all of them in the Washington/Texas Rangers organization.
 His MLB stints consisted of a three-game, late-season callup to Washington in 1968, then ten games during the following year.
 In his only start, on August 13, 1969, against the Kansas City Royals at Robert F. Kennedy Stadium, Miles lasted only two-plus innings, allowing three hits, three bases on balls, and five earned runs, and was tagged with the loss as Kansas City won, 7–3.
 It was Miles' only MLB decision.
 Overall, he permitted 27 hits and 17 walks in 242/3 innings pitched, with 20 strikeouts, in his big-league career.